plugorgau/plugorgau.github.io/pages/index.md

 title: Home
 permalink: /
 ---
-The Perth Linux Users' Group (PLUG) is Perth's only Linux users group.
+The Perth Linux Users Group (PLUG) is Perth's only Linux users group.

-We are a not-for-profit incorporated association for professionals, students or hobbyists interested in Linux and Open Source software.
+We are a not-for-profit association for professionals, students or hobbyists interested in Linux and Open Source software.
 Whilst we have many members in Perth, we welcome members from all over Western Australia.

-We meet each month in Perth and also organise a number of social events throughout the year.
+We meet each month in Perth and also organise a number of social events.
 PLUG streams its talks live online, and encourages all members to watch or chat on irc.

-PLUG aims to promote Linux and support the users of Linux in Western Australia.
-Read our about page for more info http://plug.org.au/about
+PLUG helps Unix and Linux users all over Perth WA. http://plug.org.au/about

-We also provide a number of resources for members, so check our website links above.
+We also provide a number of resources for members. http://plug.org.au/resources

 ### What's on